bootlin/buildroot-external-st/README.md

 Then:

-1. Insert the microSD card in connector CN15
+1. Insert the microSD card
+   - STM32MP157: connector CN15
+   - STM32MP135: connector CN3

-2. Plug a micro-USB cable in connector CN11 and run your serial communication program on /dev/ttyACM0.
+2. Plug a micro-USB cable and run your serial communication program on /dev/ttyACM0.
+   - STM32MP157: connector CN11
+   - STM32MP135: connector CN10

 3. Configure the SW1 switch to boot on SD card
+   - STM32MP157: BOOT0 and BOOT2 to ON
+   - STM32MP135: BOOT0 to ON, BOOT1 to OFF, BOOT2 to ON

-4. Plug a USB-C cable in CN6 to power-up the board.
+4. Plug a USB-C cable to power-up the board
+   - STM32MP157: connector CN6
+   - STM32MP135: connectoer CN12

 5. The system will start, with the console on UART.
 You can log-in as `root` with no password for the minimal configuration, or with `root`